Kitchen Authority

 You’re also able to choose between three different loaf sizes and three crust settings: 1, 1.5 or 2 pound loaves and light, medium, or dark crust.

-It’s a very strong, well-built machine which looks the part of the professional in a shiny stainless finish.
+It’s a very strong, well-built machine which looks the part of the professional in a shiny stainless steel finish.

 The kneading paddles can be removed easily and the whole thing is non-stick and beautifully easy to clean.